lexicalunit/atom-notes/README.md

 If you'd like to take a stab at improving this package, please check out the following list of possible improvements.

+- [ ] Fix broken spec tests that fail because the test runner can't do async.
 - [ ] Build a notes server to offload processing from the Atom editor.
-- [ ] Does it make sense to utilize etch somehow?
 - [ ] A better screencast animated gif.
 - [ ] Any improvements to package activation time are welcome.
 - [ ] Speed and usability improvements are also always welcome.
 - [ ] Write more spec tests!
+- [ ] Does it make sense to utilize etch somehow?
 - [x] Replace `chokidar` usage with [Atom's new File Watch API][file-watch-api].
 - [x] Rip out `DocQuery` and [use `search-index` directly][use-search-index].
 - [x] When `DocQuery` match returns nothing, fallback to `fuzzaldrin-plus`.